STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction

-In \emph{annotation-level} mode, each annotation $a$ of example $i$ is associated with the token set $T_{i,a}$ covering its JSON object in the linearized output.
+In \emph{annotation-level} mode, each annotation \(a\) of example \(i\) is associated with the token set \(\mathcal{T}_{i,a}\) covering its JSON object in the linearized completion.
 The per-annotation signal is the length-normalized loss over that annotation:

-Each annotation is assigned to exactly one group $g_{i,a}$ under the chosen grouping scheme, and the group-loss estimate (Eq.~\eqref{eq:group_loss_est}) is computed over annotation-level pairs $(i,a)$ rather than whole examples.
-Annotation-level mode enables the robust mechanism to target the exact structured regions, namely label-bearing tokens and local evidence spans, that realize hard Code/Sub-code/Span combinations, rather than reweighting all completion tokens uniformly.
+Each annotation is assigned to exactly one group \(g_{i,a}\) under the chosen grouping scheme, and the group-loss estimate is computed over annotation-level pairs \((i,a)\) rather than whole examples.
+Annotation-level mode enables the robust mechanism to target the exact structured regions, namely label-bearing tokens and local evidence spans, that realize hard Code/Sub-code/Span combinations, rather than reweighting the full completion uniformly.

-\paragraph{Illustrative example: group-loss attribution.} Figures~\ref{fig:star-dro-groups-part1} and~\ref{fig:star-dro-groups-part2} illustrate how the same annotated example is attributed under different grouping strategies.
-In simple terms, the figures show that under Code- and Sub-code-based grouping, a sample with multiple annotations can belong to multiple groups at the sample level, whereas each individual annotation is assigned to a single group in annotation-level attribution.
-By contrast, under grouping by Number of Annotations, the entire sample and all of its annotations are assigned to the same annotation-count bucket.
-The figures therefore provide an intuitive view of the distinction between sample-level multi-group attribution and annotation-level single-group attribution across the grouping schemes considered in STaR-DRO.
+\paragraph{Illustrative example: group-loss attribution.} Appendix~\ref{app:eppc_group_attribution} provides a concrete example of how the same multi-annotation EPPC sample is assigned to groups under the grouping strategies used by STaR-DRO.
+Under Code-, Sub-code-, and Code$\times$Sub-code-based grouping, a sample with multiple annotations can contribute to multiple groups at the sample level, with overlap correction applied as in Eq.~\ref{eq:group_loss_est}.
+In annotation-level attribution, by contrast, each annotation is assigned to its corresponding group, allowing the robust signal to be localized to the specific structured-output tokens associated with that annotation.
+Under Number-of-Annotations $\mathrm{NA}_k$ grouping, the entire sample and all of its annotations share the same annotation-count group.
+The appendix therefore clarifies the distinction between sample-level multi-group attribution and annotation-level group assignment, which motivates the annotation-level robust objective introduced below.

-\paragraph{Annotation-level robust objective.} When annotation-level robustness is used, STaR-DRO maps the per-group multipliers $m_{t,g}$ back onto individual tokens through the annotation structure.
-If token $t$ in example $i$ belongs to annotation $a$, and that annotation is assigned to group $g_{i,a}$, its robust weight is
+\paragraph{Annotation-level robust objective.} When annotation-level robustness is used, STaR-DRO maps the per-group multipliers back onto individual tokens through the annotation structure.
+If token \(j\) in example \(i\) belongs to annotation \(a\), and that annotation is assigned to group \(g_{i,a}\), its robust weight is

-and $d_{i,t}=1$ for completion tokens not covered by any annotation.
+and \(d_{i,j}=1\) for completion tokens not covered by any annotation.
 The annotation-level robust objective is then